 - Mark the box provided for "Convicted of Felony" on the back of the application.
 Include the date of conviction, and the State Police SID number. - If a box is not provided, record the information on the lower right corner on the back of the application. - Attach appropriate documentation to the back of the application or keep the documentation in a separate file. - File the application in the "Deleted" file. - Retain and destroy application and attached documentation in compliance with the GS-01 Records Retention and Disposition Schedule. - Mail the notice generated by VERIS stating the reason for removal and any comments entered when processing the cancellation.
 Include an Application and Instructions for Restoration of Civil Rights Form.
+Notice of the cancellation must also be provided by email, if one was provided.

-20 See the Code of Virginia §24.2-409.1.
+&lt;sup>23 See the Code of Virginia §24.2-427(B)

-19 See the Code of Virginia §19.2-389; §24.2-409.
+&lt;sup>21 See the Code of Virginia §19.2-389; §24.2-409.